fanxiaohui/makefileGeneratorC/README.md

 # A small and portable Makefile Generator for C project
+###### This project isn't fully functionnal yet !

 ## Installation

-**Just download this project, place it in your C project directory and execute "install.sh".
+**Just download this project, place it in your C project directory and execute *install.sh*.
 For now the makefile generator only support C project whose files are all in the same folder.**

 ## How to use it